wix/stylable/packages/cli/README.md

 ### Options

-Same as for a [single project](#configuration-file) `options` is the top-level `BuildOptions` and default like in the example above.
+Like for [single project](#configuration-file) `options` is the top-level `BuildOptions` and is the default options for each project.

 ### Projects

 **Projects** is a generic term that refers to the set of requests with defined single or multiple `BuildOptions`.\
-This set of requests is being processed and then evaluated as a map of `projectRoot` (directory path) to a group of `BuildOptions`.
+This set of requests is being processed and then evaluated as a map of `projectRoot` (directory path) to a set of `BuildOptions`.

 By default, the request is a path to a package, and in order to make the correct topological sort, the dependency needs to be specified in each package `package.json`